English Revision Classes for Year 12 Mainstream English to Prepare for the English Exam in October 2024

 All Classes are online using Zoom

-The texts I will be covering are for Section A in the Exam:
+The texts I will be teaching for Section A in the 2025 Exam:

 • Sunset Boulevard film by Director Billy Wilder